raphy0316/basketball-form-analyzer/README.md

 [Download yolov8n736-customContinue.pt from Google Drive](https://drive.google.com/file/d/1ndN5pBUZ4IDE31kZioMTKsHTJu2x2_IK/view)

-After downloading, place the file in the `ball_extraction` folder:
+After downloading, place the file in the `ball_extraction/models` folder:

 ```
-ball_extraction/yolov8n736-customContinue.pt
+ball_extraction/models/yolov8n736-customContinue.pt
 ```

 Without this file, ball detection and full shooting analysis will not work.

 ## Video Preparation

-- **Place the video you want to analyze in the `data/video` folder.**
+- Place the video you want to analyze in the `data/video` folder.
 - The program will only show videos located in this folder for selection.

-If the 'data/visualized_video' folder is not auto-created by the code, add a note instructing users to create it manually.
-If it is auto-created, no note is needed.
+## Notes
+- All code, logs, and comments are now in English.
+- For best results, use the HybridFPSPhaseDetector (default in the integrated pipeline).
+- If you encounter issues with large files, use Git LFS and check your .gitignore settings.